Police bodycam video released showing fatal shooting of parent at Oregon school

 “The police do not have jurisdiction over here.
 The principal has not asked me to leave,” Landeros says, before he appears to start walking away from the officers.

-As the officers were trying to get Landeros to leave the building, the child walked into the hallway and started yelling at the child to "go," according to the district attorney’s office.
+As the officers were trying to get Landeros to leave the building, the child walked into the hallway.
+Landeros started yelling at the child to "go," according to the DA’s office.

 The video shows one of the officers grabbing Landeros and pushing him out a door.
 Police then announce they're arresting Landeros.

-During the struggle to arrest Landeros, the suspect pulled out a handgun and fired two shots at officer Timm, the district attorney's office said.
-Timm, who was not wounded, returned fire striking Landeros in the head.
+During a struggle, Landeros pulled out a handgun and fired two shots at Timm, the DA's office said.
+Timm, who was not wounded, returned fire, striking Landeros in the head.

 Authorities said students were in the hallway and in a nearby classroom during the altercation.
-Two people at the school, as well as Landeros’ child, witnessed the shooting, the district attorney’s office said.
+Two people at the school, as well as Landeros’ child, witnessed the shooting, the DA’s office said.

-An investigation following the shooting found that Landeros, an Army veteran who served from 2006 to 2012 and was honorably discharged, allegedly was carrying an extra magazine with ammunition on his belt and another in the car, authorities said.
-Landeros was also wearing a backpack which contained additional ammunition, authorities said.
+An investigation following the shooting found that Landeros was carrying an extra magazine with ammunition on his belt and another in the car, authorities said.
+He was also wearing a backpack which contained additional ammunition, authorities said.

-“Officer Timm saved the life of Officer Johns, himself and perhaps many others,” the district attorney’s office ruled.
+“Officer Timm saved the life of Officer Johns, himself and perhaps many others,” the DA’s office ruled.
 “There is no clearer circumstance that the use of deadly force is justified than this.”